 If the assertion is targeting the wrong element, try adding Configure Find to specify which element attributes are the most important.

-When you use Configure Find for an assertion, you must choose between auto-heal (default setting) or fail this step.
-Fail this step disables auto-heal.
+When you use Configure Find for an assertion, you must choose between disable auto-heal (default setting) or auto-heal.

 For more information on how these settings affect "is present" and "is not present" assertions, click here.